Skip to main content

 Mountain Roots

-What can be accomplished with a spirit of young wonder and some curiosity?
-Bennett, an 8-year-old from Wyoming, has climbed in the most famous ranges of her home state.
-Now, she is ready to take on new summits in North Italy, where discovers a centuries’-old heritage rooted in the Alps that might explain her fascination with the outdoors.
-The documentary shares Bennett’s journey to meet extended family in a village, including her Grandpa and local mountaineer, who joins her in climbing one of the region’s mountain peaks.
+What can be accomplished with a spirit of youthful wonder and curiosity?
+Bennett, a 9-year-old from Wyoming, has climbed in some of her home state's most famous ranges.
+Now, she is ready to take on new summits in northern Italy, where she discovers a centuries-old heritage rooted in the Alps that may explain her fascination with the outdoors.

-This documentary is a co-production between Wyoming PBS and Burning Torch Productions.
+This documentary is a co-production of Wyoming PBS and Burning Torch Productions.

 Filer image